-The Applied Arts department features a variety of elective classes including Aviation Ground School, Graphic Design, Automotive Technology, Personal Finance, and others.
+The Applied Arts department features a variety of elective classes including Private Pilot Ground School, Automotive Technology, Personal Finance, and others.

 Automotive Technology – 10 credits